churchofthought/Grautamaton/README.md

 # Grautamaton (WORK IN PROGRESS - NOT COMPLETED)
-General Relativity and Quantum Mechanics reproduced as a Hexagonal Cellular Automata (The Phenomena of Light and Gravity)
+General Relativity and Quantum Mechanics reproduced as a Hexagonal Cellular Automata

 # Usability and Versatility
 Grautamaton is a supercharged, performance driven, highly configurable Cellular Automata framework for both square and hexagonal cellular tilings.
 By simply changing the NEIGHBORHOOD variable specified in constants.mjs, one can go from hexagonal neighborhoods, to moore neighborhoods and more!